 For a fixed trap size, the type of preserving fluid had no effect on the variables considered, except for spider activity-density, for which vinegar-filled traps had a slightly lower trapping efficiency, for which we currently have no clear explanation.
 The constrained analysis of principal coordinates suggested differences in community composition between types of preserving fluids, but this factor explained a negligible proportion of variance and had no significant effect on community taxonomic richness or functional composition.

 These methodological results illustrate how the picture of community composition and structure given by pitfall traps can be affected by the activity and behaviour of the arthropods studied.
-These limitations have already been reported for activity-density and richness, but we provide the first demonstration here that functional characterization (here CWM body size, one of the most frequently used functional markers) is also affected.
+These limitations have already been reported for activity-density and richness, but we provide the first demonstration here that functional characterization (here CWM body size, one of the most frequently used functional descriptors) is also affected.
 The use of functional indicators, such as the CWM of traits, to predict the role of arthropods in ecosystem functioning, in terms of predation for example, may therefore be risky.
 The correction of these sampling biases by body mass, as recommended by Engel et al. (2017), is required to obtain a reliable view of community taxonomic and functional composition and structure.